soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 ```

 If we tried any other way, for example returning some made up value
-like "hello", or try to use `x` like a value of a type we know like
+like `"hello"`, or try to use `x` like a value of a type we know like
 writing `x + x`, the type checker will complain.

 Also, remember that `->` is right associative?
-So this signature is the same as:
+This signature is equivalent to:

 ```hs
 (.) :: (b -> c) -> (a -> b) -> (a -> c)